This easy cold crab dip recipe is an old favorite that I used to make any time we stayed at the beach.

 Then, flake the crab meat with a fork, but only a little bit.
 Be careful not to make the pieces too small.
 Then just combine the crab meat and cream cheese mixture together with the tarragon.

-What to serve with Cold Crab Dip
+How to Serve Cold Crab Dip

 I like to serve this dip with simple water crackers, which remind me of the little oyster crackers that were on the table at old school seafood restaurants.
 Saltines and salted gluten free crackers are other good options.